faridani/pyDoc/README.md

-pyDoc: Collaborative Python Coding Using Google Doc
+pyDoc: Simple Collaborative Python Coding Using Google Doc
 =====
 Making cloud coding as simple as typing: